Open-STEM/IntroToRoboticsV2/course/line_following/on_off_control.rst

-Following the line: On/Off control
+Following the Line: On/Off Control
 ==================================

 Now, let's turn our attention towards one of the core challenges in the final